 Pharmacy School Building, East Drive, University Park, Nottingham, NG7 2RD

 The research in my laboratory focuses on post-transcriptional gene regulation of mRNA and protein expression, especially by sequences downstream of the stop codon of the protein coding region.
 This type of gene regulation is much more common than previously thought, and includes modulation of mRNA stability, translational control, mRNA localisation and changes in nuclear polyadenylation.
 The regulation is generally mediated by RNA binding proteins, microRNAs and/or polyadenylation and deadenylation.
 We study these processes in cell lines during cell adhesion and proliferation, during the inflammatory response and in human embryonic stem cells.
-Our work has potential applications in the treatment of inflammatory diseases, cancer and regenerative medicine.
+Recently, we have also started to study effects in insect cells and the role of polyadenylation inhibitors in the infection of insects by fungi.
+Our work has potential applications in the treatment of inflammatory diseases, cancer and crop protection.

 Our funding currently comes from the BBSRC and Arthritis Research UK.

 Memberships of Committees and Professional Bodies

 - Member of the editorial advisory board of The Biochemical Journal